 Each student is required to complete an Annual Progress Report [APR] at the end of each winter term.
 This report is used for advising purposes to ensure you are on track for your particular programme of study.
 Students will not be able to register for the summer term until an APR has been received.

 These documents are used to initiate requests for various kinds.

-- Directed Readings Proposal Form (.pdf)
+- Directed Readings Form (.pdf)

 A Directed Readings course is intended to provide the student with the opportunity to review critically a body of literature and to prepare an annotated bibliography, reading log, or critical review essay or essays.

-- Directed Research Proposal Form (.pdf)
+- Directed Research Form (.pdf)

 A Directed Research course involves the preparation of a substantial research paper, normally involving at least some use of primary materials (archival collections, media analysis, secondary analysis of polls, focus groups, interviews, participant observations, etc).

-- Directed Group Study Proposal Form (.pdf)
+- Directed Group Study Guidelines (.pdf)

 Under this heading, a group of students, with the agreement of a faculty member, may organize a seminar in an area not covered in the course offerings.
-The faculty member acts as a monitor, helping students develop a bibiography and facilitate discussions, but does not act as an instrutor.
+The faculty member acts as a monitor, helping students develop a bibliography and facilitate discussions, but does not act as an instructor.
 As the title suggests, students are expected to study as a group, taking the initiative in course participation and seminar presentations.
 The faculty member will grade presentations and written work.

-- Ryerson OVGS Hybrid Form (.pdf)
+- Ryerson/York CMCT OVGS Form (.pdf)